zacharski/esp8266book/experiment7.md

 * M&M Dispenser - 40
 *

 Today we are going to look at a servo.
+In particular, we are going to look at how a servo can deliver us chocolate. ([Here is a link to my favorite song about chocolate --- Warning: not for the weak](https://www.youtube.com/watch?v=WIKqgE4BwAY).
+And here are the [lyrics](https://genius.com/Babymetal-gimme-chocolate-english-translation-lyrics))

 ![](pics/servo.png)